Rose Villa Tavern - Birmingham - Pub Reviews

 Entertainment and Events

-One reason The Rose Villa Tavern stays buzzing throughout the week is its line-up of entertainment and events.
-There’s always something happening to keep guests engaged.
-For sports fans, the pub is equipped with multiple big screens and airs live sports from all the major broadcasters – Sky Sports, TNT Sports (formerly BT), ESPN and even Amazon Prime for Premier League games are all available here.
-This means you can catch the big football match, rugby, or other live events in a lively pub atmosphere with fellow supporters.
-The viewing experience is enhanced by the pub’s layout, which has TVs spread throughout, so you won’t miss a moment of the action while you order another drink.
+One reason The Rose Villa Tavern stays buzzing throughout the week is its lively line-up of entertainment and events.
+There always seems to be something going on to engage guests beyond just eating and drinking.
+For sports fans, the pub is equipped with multiple big-screen TVs and it broadcasts live sports from all the major providers – Sky Sports, TNT Sports (formerly BT Sport), ESPN, and even Amazon Prime streams for Premier League games are all available here.
+This means you can catch the big football match, rugby showdown, or other live sporting events in a proper pub atmosphere, surrounded by fellow supporters.
+Thanks to the thoughtful layout (with screens positioned around the bar and seating areas), you won’t miss a moment of action even when popping over to order another round.
+The energy on a match day is infectious: expect cheers, groans, and clinking pints as the crowd follows the game, but the space is large enough that non-fans can find a quieter corner if they prefer.

 Customer Experience and Reviews